 The Employment Permits Acts 2003 to 2014 establishes that an employer shall not employ a non-EEA national except in accordance with an employment permit, except in the cases listed below.

 The following non-EEA nationals do not require an employment permit:

 (A) Van der Elst Case The European Court of Justice delivered a judgement on the Van der Elst Case (Freedom to Provide Services) on 9 August, 1994.
 The Court ruled that in the case of non-EEA workers legally employed in one Member State who are temporarily sent on a contract to another Member State, the employer does not need to apply for employment permits in respect of the non-nationals for the period of contract.

-(B) a Non-EEA national who has been granted permission to remain in the State on one of the following grounds:
+(B) Where a non-EEA national has been granted permission to remain in the State on one of the following grounds:

-- Permission to remain as spouse or a dependant of an Irish/EEA national
+- Permission to remain as spouse/civil partner or a dependant of an Irish/EEA national

 - Permission to remain as the parent of an Irish citizen

 - Temporary leave to remain in the State on humanitarian grounds, having been in the Asylum process

 - Explicit permission from the Department of Justice to remain resident and employed in the State